laszlo678/health-api/README.md

 # health-api
-How to get personal data from Fitbit -> Google Fit through Fitness api for WEB API / Desktop app
+How to get personal data from Fitbit + Google Fit through Fitness API for WEB API / Desktop app

+Install Fitbit on phone -> generate some data!
+Install Google Fit on your phone -> generate some data

 ----
 0. Why?
-    - Wearables have positive health contributions.
+    - Wearables have positive health contributions (BUT unorganized raw data doesn't help healthcare professionals!)
     - https://www.jmir.org/2020/10/e23954/
         - "Our final sample comprised 41 articles reporting the results of 37 studies.
 For Fitbit-based interventions, we found a **statistically significant increase in daily step count** and moderate-to-vigorous **physical activity**, a **significant decrease in weight** "
          - "setting activity goals was the most important intervention component."